LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/single-class-persistence/README.md

 We'll use Spring Data -- along with JPA and Hibernate -- to create an object-relational mapping for a new class.

 In `org.launchcode.models`, create a new model class named `Category`.
+Add the `@Entity` annotation to make the class persistent In other words, this annotation will ensure that the class is mapped to a relational database table.

 Give it a private `id` field that's an `int`, along with a private `name` property that's a string.
 Add a public getter and setter for `name`, but only a getter for `id`.
 Other classes shouldn't be able to change our ID!

 Mimic the same JPA annotations used in `Cheese`: